 Running a business is difficult for so many reasons.
-There are so many decisions to be made on a daily basis and it can drive one mad.
-One decision that business managers must make early on is what the software you are going to use is.
+There are so many decisions to be made daily, and it can drive one mad.
+One conclusion that business managers must make early on is the software you will use.

 When choosing the best accounting software for a small business in 2018, there are so many things that need to be considered, such as security, compatibility and integrations, ease of use, and – of course – features.

 First: A Small Piece of Advice

 If you’re a small business, it makes more sense to go for a cloud-based software SaaS model.
 SaaS accounting will allow for more flexibility in integrating third-party apps, customizing processes, and scaling pricing according to your needs.

 SaaS solutions are getting more features, and those features are getting more robust, sophisticated, and helpful.